 Wildlife is a very broad topic.
 Today, allow me to write something about the effort to step up my birding game through sound identification.
-Spoiler alert: My coverage of birds is more anecdotal than scientific.
+Spoiler alert: This piece is more anecdotal than scientific.

 Birds are talented musicians.
 Different species have unique tones and genres while some individuals have their own signature songs.
 Some birds have one song in their repertoires while others come with several singles, even a couple of albums.

 I try to put names to the songs whenever I listen to those soothing melodies.
 The longer I listen to them, the more I notice differences in tones, patterns and pitches.

 The yellow-fronted canary, known for its distinct silvery twitter, is a true definition of a songbird.
 The red-chested sunbird, on the other hand, produces a very entertaining high-pitched jumble.
 The sunbird’s call includes a short chek, chek, chek followed by a long cheee, cheee, cheee.
 I love it.

 Not all birds are good singers though.
 Some of them release songs that are not so amusing to me .
 The noisy woodland kingfisher is nothing but a noisemaker — that annoying classmate you would want to report to the discipline master.
 A double-crested cormorant makes deep, guttural grunts, like an oinking pig.